DecentralizedDerivatives/Oracle_bridge/README.md

 #### DappBridge Contract

-The DappBridge contract excludes the withdraw function,the checkChild (although it has the same functionallity as the Bridge contract) was renamed to checkMain for clarity and the checkMain is not payable and requires an amount to lock.
+The DappBridge contract excludes the withdraw function, the checkChild (although it has the same functionallity as the Bridge contract) was renamed to checkMain for clarity and the checkMain is not payable and requires an amount to lock.

     constructor()